-To prevent damage to your white, yellow or rose gold jewelry, we recommend you to store it safely away from other pieces to avoid unnecessary scratches.
+To prevent damage to your white, yellow, or rose gold jewelry, we recommend you store it safely away from other pieces to avoid unnecessary scratches.

-All our 18k white gold has been coated with a white rhodium finish, this is a layer of plating applied to the metal to emphasize the bright white finish of the metal and can be especially susceptible to discolouration when brought into contact with chemicals.
-Should this occur, you can contact us at email@example.com for assistance and schedule a repair.
+All our 18k white gold has been coated with a white rhodium finish, this is a layer of plating applied to the metal to emphasize the bright white finish of the metal and can be especially susceptible to discoloration when brought into contact with chemicals.
+Should this occur, you can contact us at firstname.lastname@example.org for assistance and schedule a repair.

 CARING FOR YOUR PRECIOUS STONES

 Diamonds are well known for their hardness on the Mohs scale, however, they can still be chipped or cracked when knocked, and care should be taken to avoid harsh contact when worn.

 Emeralds are famous for their history and the deep luscious green color is one that cannot be matched by another stone.
 They are even more precious due to the care that needs.

-Emerald is 7.5 to 8 on the Mohs scale and has fair to good toughness, making it a stone that requires more care in wearing than a ruby or a sapphire.
+Emerald is 7.5 to 8 on the Mohs scale and has fair to good toughness, making it a stone that requires more care in wearing than ruby or a sapphire.
 Even so, emeralds are beautiful stones for all types of jewelry and with proper care will last for generations.